 - 1. To obtain a final grade of Honors a student must achieve a clinical score of Honors in addition to a composite score of Honors and a shelf exam score of at least High Pass. - 2.
 To obtain a final grade of High Pass a student must achieve a composite score that meets the cut off for High Pass and at a minimum a clinical score of High Pass. - 3.
-Failure of the shelf exam on both initial and one retake attempt results in failure of the clerkship and necessitates repeat of clerkship in entirety.
+Failure of the shelf exam on both initial and one retake attempt results in Failure of the clerkship and necessitates repeat of clerkship in its entirety.

-A Level 1, 1.5, 2, 2.5 or 3 is generated for each EPO based on the scale below as described in detail in CC APPROVED 02/28/2023, Page: 15 the Competency Assessment Policy.
+A Level 1, 1.5, 2, 2.5 or 3 is generated for each EPO based on the scale below as described in detail in the Competency Assessment Policy.

-Level 1 - Failure to meet even minimal expectations; the only grade that is appealable and the only grade that is tracked via advisor/SA dean/student progress committee
+- Level 1 Failure to meet even minimal expectations; the only grade that is appealable and the only grade that is tracked via advisor/dean, student affairs/Student Progress Committee - Level 1.5 Acquiring necessary skills/behaviors to meet expectations - Level 2 Meeting expectations - Level 2.5 Acquiring skills/behaviors to exceed expectations - Level 3 Exceeding expectations

-- Level 1.5 Acquiring necessary skills/behaviors to meet expectations - Level 2 Meeting expectations - Level 2.5 Acquiring skills/behaviors to exceed expectations - Level 3 Exceeding expectations - For the purpose of assessment in the clinical years, an individual EPO rating of Level 1.5 will not be considered a Level 1 as defined in the Competency Assessment Policy.
+For the purpose of assessment in the clinical years, an individual EPO rating of Level 1.5 will not be considered a Level 1 as defined in the Competency Assessment Policy.